TatianaTylosky/launch-your-first-website/guide.md

     </footer>
     ```

-    You've given the entire footer the class "content-footer".
+    You've given the entire footer class `"content-footer"`.
-    The text, "Say hi to me on these social networks:", is wrapped in paragraph tags.
-The three links to GitHub, Twitter, and Google+ are within an unordered list tag (`<ul>`) with the class, "social", and each link is a list item (`<li>`) with links in them (`<a>`).
+    The text, `"Say hi to me on these social networks:"`, is wrapped in paragraph tags.
+The three links to GitHub, Twitter, and Google+ are within an unordered list tag (`<ul>`) with the class, `"social"`, and each link is a list item (`<li>`) with links in them (`<a>`).

 2. In CSS, you're now able to center the section.
-Add the ".content-footer" class to the code that centers your three middle sections.
+Add the `.content-footer class to the code that centers your three middle sections.
 Your code should look like this:

     ```css
     .content-footer,